Principal Investigator

 Lipid extraction and analysis (e.g., SPE, GC-MS)

-Proteins purification, in vitro assay, precipitation assay
+Protein purification, in vitro assay, precipitation assay

 Confocal microscopy